 If you are not getting a fair settlement call us!

 Remember that it is the insurance companies business to ensure your property.
-In other words, it is their obligation to pay for your damaged property but it is a business hence they are in it to make money.
+In other words, it is their obligation to pay for your property damage but it is a business hence they are in it to make money.
 They will pay minimums unless challenged.
 This is when you may need legal assistance.
 If you find yourself in settlement negotiation that is not going the way you think it should contact an attorney that has experience in claims negotiation most likely bad faith claims.

 With more than 40 years of combined experience, the personal injury attorneys at Fellerman & Ciarimboli strive to provide the best service to clients in Philadelphia, Northeast Pennsylvania, and throughout the Keystone State.